Charing Cross

 Best fit: InvestorsFair

 Moderate investment case — 7% growth, stable market.
-But car dependency narrows tenant pool, environment limits appeal.
+But car dependency narrows tenant pool.

 Families